Deadline: February 1, 2023

 - formal domestic programs of intensive language study at the beginning level in one of the targeted languages.

-- If you are a graduate student at the beginning level and would like guidance on suitable programs, please contact IMES (Middle East Languages) or Sigur Center (Asian Languages).
+- If you are a graduate student at the beginning level and would like guidance on suitable programs, please contact the Institute for Middle East Studies (Middle East Languages) or the Sigur Center (Asian Languages).

-- (Applicants seeking research support in relation to Asian languages should apply for a Sigur Center Research Grant.)
+- Dissertation research (applicants seeking research support in relation to Asian languages should apply for a Sigur Center Research Grant)

 The number of awards is contingent on funding.